LauYeeYu/homepage/content/blog/git-usage-merging-en.md

 The rebase operation basically applies all the affected branch, which includes all the branch from the shared ancestor to the current branch, to the branch-to-be-rebased one by one.
-This is why it is called rebase, because it set the base of the current branch to the branch-to-be-rebased.
+This is why it is called rebase, because it set the base of the current branch from the common ancestor to the branch-to-be-rebased.

 Please note that you should be the **only** maintainer on the branch on which you are rebasing.
 Otherwise, you will probably encounter a lot of